kach/watchat/README.md

 # WatChat

 This is the codebase for our project on a cognitively-inspired automatic explanation engine for JavaScript.
-You can read more in our preliminary report presented at PLATEAU 2024:
+You can read more in our [preliminary report](https://arxiv.org/abs/2403.05334) presented at PLATEAU 2024:

-**From 'Why?' to 'WAT!': Explaining perplexing programs by debugging mental models**
+**WatChat: Explaining perplexing programs by debugging mental models**

 _Kartik Chandra, Tzu-Mao Li Rachit Nigam, Joshua Tenenbaum and Jonathan Ragan-Kelley_